-Multilateral trade agreements are the most difficult to negotiate.
-These are among three countries or more.
+These agreements among three countries or more are the most difficult to negotiate.
 The greater the number of participants, the more difficult the negotiations are.
-They are also more complex, since each country has its own needs and requests.
+By nature, they are more complex than bilateral agreements, as each country has its own needs and requests.

 Once negotiated, multilateral agreements are very powerful.
-They cover a larger geographic area.
-That confers a greater competitive advantage on the signatories.
-All countries also give each other most favored nation status.
-They agree to treat each other equally.
+They cover a larger geographic area, which confers a greater competitive advantage on the signatories.
+All countries also give each other most-favored-nation status—granting the best mutual trade terms and lowest tariff.

-The United States has one other multilateral regional trade agreement.
-The United States negotiated the Central American-Dominican Republic Free Trade Agreement.
-It was with Costa Rica, Dominican Republic, Guatemala, Honduras, Nicaragua and El Salvador.
-It eliminated tariffs on more than 80 percent of U.S. exports.
+The United States has one other multilateral regional trade agreement: the Dominican Republic-Central America FTA (CAFTA-DR).
+This arrangement with Costa Rica, the Dominican Republic, El Salvador, Guatemala, Honduras, and Nicaragua eliminated tariffs on more than 80% of U.S. nontextile manufactured goods exports.

-The Trans-Pacific Partnership would have replaced NAFTA as the world's largest agreement.
-In 2017, President Trump withdrew the United States from the agreement.
+The Trans-Pacific Partnership would have replaced the USMCA as the world's largest agreement.
+In 2017, President Donald Trump withdrew the United States from the agreement.
 It's expected that President Biden may attempt to negotiate a way for the U.S. to rejoin.

 The Role of the WTO in Trade Agreements

-Once agreements move beyond the regional level, they usually need help.
-The World Trade Organization steps in at that point It is an international body that helps negotiate global trade agreements.
-Once in place, the WTO enforces the agreements and responds to complaints.
+Once agreements move beyond the regional level, they need help.
+The World Trade Organization steps in at that point.
+This international body helps negotiate and enforce global trade agreements.

 Doha round talks were on and off for over a decade, and the reasons for their failure are complex.
-Many of the issues hinged on the two most powerful economies refused to budge on a key sticking point.
-Both the United States and the EU resisted lowering farm subsidies.
-These subsidies made their food export prices lower than those in many emerging market countries.
+Many of the issues hinged on the two most powerful economies—the U.S. and the EU.
+Both resisted lowering farm subsidies, which would have made their food export prices lower than those in many emerging market countries.
 Low food prices would have put many local farmers out of business.
-When that happens, they must look for jobs in overcrowded urban areas.
-The U.S. and EU refusals to cut subsidies doomed the Doha round.
-It is a thorn in the side of all future world multilateral trade agreements.
+The U.S. and EU refusals to cut subsidies, among other issues, doomed the Doha round.